ebel-magnin/circle-of-fifths/README.md

-# 1. Render Circle of Fifths
+# 1. Circle of Fifths

 In music theory, the circle of fifths is a way of organizing pitches as a sequence of perfect fifths.
-Starting on a C, and using the standard system of tuning for Western music (12-tone equal temperament), the sequence is: C, G, D, A, E, B, F♯ (G♭), C♯ (D♭), G♯ (A♭), D♯ (E♭), A♯ (B♭), E♯ (F), C. This order places the most closely related key signatures adjacent to one another. (source: [wikipedia](https://en.wikipedia.org/wiki/Circle_of_fifths)) It is usually illustrated in the form of a circle.
+Starting on a C, and using the standard system of tuning for Western music (12-tone equal temperament), the sequence is: C, G, D, A, E, B, F♯ (G♭), C♯ (D♭), G♯ (A♭), D♯ (E♭), A♯ (B♭), E♯ (F), C. This order places the most closely related key signatures adjacent to one another. (source: https://en.wikipedia.org/wiki/Circle_of_fifths) It is usually illustrated in the form of a circle.

 The second part of the project is to add functionality to the circle of fifths using pure javascript.
 Also css is used in this part of the project.